National Pig Day

 When is National Pig Day?
 This holiday is always observed on March 1

-National Pig Day recognizes and gives thanks to these domesticated animals, most often seen on a farm.
+National Pig Day recognizes and gives thanks to these domesticated and social animals, most often seen on a farm.
+This is a March 1 holiday that we celebrate annually.
 For some unknown reason, big, pot-bellied pigs seen in zoos, are often the symbol of the day.
-They are clever and intelligent animals.
+Chiefly, they are clever and intelligent animals.
 But, most people are unaware of this high level of intelligence.
 They can be taught to do tricks.
 Some people even keep them as pets.
 Today is a day to give them the respect that they deserve.

 This day is celebrated by zoos, too.
 Activities include Snort Offs and other events However you choose, do not miss celebrating this day.

-• Draw pictures of them in school or at home.
+- Draw pictures of hogs in school or at home.
 Don’t forget to draw their curly, squiggly tails.

 Thought for Today